No matter what kind of dog you have, or how well you care for her, she’ll need to go to the vet from time to time.

 It’s hard to plan for these types of events, so the best thing to do is keep your eyes open and take advantage of them as they occur.

 You’ll still need to obtain services from your regular vet from time to time, but discount clinics should help you reduce your overall expenditures a bit.
+Also research any local organizations that help pay for vet bills of those with financial need.

 Address Small Issues Promptly